 - Use of the School indoor & outdoor sports facilities

 - Campus based art, craft and cooking activities

 Home to the girls who board at Kingsley School.
 This house is the oldest of the three houses and has lots of character – including the original servants’ bell board from when the house was a gentleman’s residence.

 There is a wide range of ages within the house which gives it a lively and supportive atmosphere.
-The house is run by Mrs Sandrine Toubin- Whale and Mr Andy Whale who live in with their two children who both attend the school.
-The Houseparents are supported by an assistant houseparent, Miss Natasha Daniel and visiting tutor, Miss Sarah Glover.
-Also, every year, the house welcomes an overseas resident tutor.
+The house is run by Houseparents Mr Frank Watson and Miss Alice Allin who live in Belvoir.
+The Houseparents are supported by an assistant houseparent, Ms Amanda Poles.
+Also, every year, the house welcomes an overseas resident tutor, Ms Rafaela Vazquez.

 Home to our senior boys.
-The students are cared for by Houseparents Mr and Mrs Stella, who have two children, the youngest of whom attends the school.
-Mrs Stella is also Head of Boarding at Kingsley.
-They are assisted by Miss Harriet Dare and Mr Chris Halstead, who are also resident in the house.
+The students are cared for by Houseparents Mr Allen Hamilton and Mrs Christine Hamilton, whose children attend school.
+They are assisted by Mr Leigh Crossman who is also a resident in the house.
 Visiting tutors, Mr Simon Ward and Mr Matt White, also help to care for the boys.